McDonald's Shamrock Shake Returns—Along With Grimace's Irish Uncle

 The luck would run out for Grimace and the Mets when they lost to the eventual World Series champion Los Angeles Dodgers in the National League Championship Series.

-Shamrock Shakes are just one way McDonald's has for customers to support RMHC.
-Uncle O’Grimacey-themed t-shirts, caps, and crewnecks are available for pre-sale online, with McDonald’s making an additional donation to RMHC for every purchase.
+Shamrock Shake purchases are just one way McDonald's customers can support RMHC.
+Uncle O'Grimacey-themed t-shirts, caps, and crewnecks are available for pre-sale online, with McDonald's making an additional donation to RMHC for every purchase.

 McDonald's said Shamrock Shakes will be available through Mar.
 23.